panxinbin/morse/README.md

 	return 0;
 }
 ```
-*The file converter method OVERRIDE the content of the file, bring attention when you use it*
+*The file converter method OVERRIDE the content of the file, pay attention when you use it*
 # Building
 *morse* does not use any external library, in order to compile it you have to install [cmake](https://cmake.org/download).
 It should works on all operating systems.